Cosmian/cosmian_spark_crypto/README.md

  **Sales**     |  K₁ K₂ |   K₂   |  K₂ K₃  |   K₂ K₃   |

-Key `K₁` can decrypt all the `France` data and has the following access policy
+Key `K₁` can decrypt all the `France` data with the following access policy
 ```
 (Unit::Finance || Unit::Marketing || Unit::Human Res. || Unit::Sales ) && Country::France
 ```

-Key `K₂` can decrypt all the `Sales` and has the following access policy
+Key `K₂` can decrypt all the `Sales` data with the following access policy
 ```
 Unit::Sales && (Country::France || Country::UK || Country::Spain || Country::Germany )
 ```

-Key `K₃` can decrypt the `Marketing` and `Sales` data from `Spain` and `Germany` and has the following access policy
+Key `K₃` can decrypt the `Marketing` and `Sales` data from `Spain` and `Germany` with the following access policy
 ```
 (Unit::Marketing || Unit::Sales) && (Country::Spain || Country::Germany )
 ```

-User key unicity is total: 2 users having access to the same set of partitions, have different keys.
-This adds security as usuers can be individually traced.
+User keys are truly unique: 2 users having access to the same set of partitions, have different keys.
+This adds security as users can be individually traced.

 For details on the underlying cryptographic protocol check the [abe_gpsw](https://github.com/Cosmian/abe_gpsw/) and [cosmian_java_lib](https://github.com/Cosmian/cosmian_java_lib) Github repositories.